Autonomous-Robot/arduino_control/README.md

 code for Arduino control sketch

 Arduino control is a Arduino sketch of controlling the four motors of the Robot.
-It needs rosserial package.
+It needs [rosserial](http://wiki.ros.org/rosserial_arduino/Tutorials/Arduino%20IDE%20Setup) package and [webtools](https://github.com/Autonomous-Robot/webtools)

 ###Installation: